 Getting rid of old furniture in Philadelphia isn’t always as easy as just leaving it on the curb for the trash company.
 There are many rules and regulations based on your city or township’s trash collection that, if not followed, will result in having your large furniture items left on the curb or sometimes fines.

-As you drive around Philadelphia you may see large furniture items like sofas, dining tables, old chairs, dressers, and old appliances sitting on the curb for weeks or months.
-That is because the Philadelphia Streets Department is very selective about what they will collect on the regular curbside pick-up schedule.
+As you drive around Philadelphia, you may see large furniture items like sofas, dining tables, old chairs, dressers, and old appliances sitting on the curb for weeks or months.
+That is because the Philadelphia Streets Department is very selective about what it will collect on the regular curbside pick-up schedule.

 They will, however, accept large furniture items that can be easily compacted by the trash truck.